DistributedCollective/zero/README.md

 ### Gas compensation helper functions

-Gas compensation functions are found in the parent _LiquityBase.sol_ contract:
+Gas compensation functions are found in the parent _ZeroBase.sol_ contract:

 `_getCollGasCompensation(uint _entireColl)` returns the amount of RBTC to be drawn from a Line of Credit's collateral and sent as gas compensation.